aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 # Authentication with JSON Web Tokens (JWTs)

 This repo contains a working app that includes CRUD operations for fruit.
-It has the beginnings of authentication such as a `<Nav>` component with hyperlinks for registering and signing in and a component to conditionally hide/show its child components based on if the user is authenticated.
+It has the beginnings of authentication such as a `<Nav>` component with buttons for registering and signing in and a component to conditionally hide/show its child components based on if the user is authenticated.

 Our task is to complete the authentication implementation of this app.